osthoag/Grants-Program/applications/semaphore.md

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?

+We are building a new type of L2 blockchain network to be a neutral communication layer for composable social apps.
+Our blockchain design allocates blockspace without the use of fees by utilizing an NFT-style smart contract on the Polkadot blockchain (or an L2) to manage membership in the network.
+Additionally, this method of representing valid Semaphore identities will create a new type of nonfungible asset with more interesting properties and greater utility than those of the typical NFT.
+Our protocol targets for membership the growing user base for decentralized social media by enabling on-chain social media.
+This also allows for interoperable apps to share the network effects from this unified pool of users.
+Thus, we aim to incentivize third party app developers to build on the protocol, resulting in a decentralized online social ecosystem.
+The related projects in other ecosystems take two approaches.
+Decentralized/ ”decentralized” competitors use network designs that are ill suited to social apps.
+Lens protocol, for instance, is a prominent project that stores social interactions on Polygon using NFTs.
+Designs like Lens subject users to competition for blockspace with financial transactions, resulting in unpredictable fees.
+Other competing protocols simply use a P2P network with no consensus, which means broadcasts cannot be time stamped, that different apps' states can disagree about which broadcasts exist, and that each app must implement its own spam prevention techniques.
+This is the case with federated networks like Farcaster.
+Although Farcaster makes the same design choice to put identities on-chain, its lack of shared state cannot deliver the experience of Twitter in a truly decentralized manner.
+Our protocol differentiates itself from the alternatives by being a lightweight blockchain that allocates its blockspace without the use of fees.
+As a result the chain is accessible to users and running a service is easier because there is a guarantee of a shared state and no spam.

 ## Team :busts_in_silhouette: